-In February of 2022, the UC Davis School of Medicine will undergo an accreditation site visit from the Liaison Committee on Medical Education (LCME) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in the United States and Canada.
+In February of 2022, the UC Davis School of Medicine will undergo an accreditation site visit from the Liaison Committee on Medical Education (LCME).
+The LCME is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in the United States and Canada.
 Accreditation is a process of quality assurance in postsecondary education that determines whether a program meets established standards for structure and performance.
 It establishes students’ eligibility for selected federal grants and programs, as well their eligibility to take the United States Medical Licensing Examinations (USMLE).
 Graduates of LCME-accredited schools are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The school's last accreditation review occurred in 2014, after which it received a full 8-year accreditation.